Current stateWork in progress, but low priority.

 The idea was realised by inserting JMP's or JSR's in the original code there where needed.
 The JMP's and JSR's all point to the extra ROM in the $8000/$BFFF area.

 The hardwareThe IDE interface has been described above already.
 I already mentioned that extra RAM is needed.
 The most simple way is to piggyback another 2 KB RAM (6116, 2016 or equivalent) on top of the original one with the exceptions of pin 18 (CS) and 20 (OE).
 You have to solder these two pins to the same wire that is connected to pin 3 of IC4, a 74LS42.
 This configuration will let you only use 1 KB of the available 2 KB.
 For my needs it was more than enough.
 If you, for one or another reason need to, adding an AND gate that combines pin 3 and 4 of IC4 will give you the complete 2 KB range.

-I was able to fit all needed software in the original 16 KB by removing obselete routines like the format and GCR routine.
-But then I discovered there was a price to pay: the KCS Power Cartridge wan't able to handle the drive anymore.
-Something I wasn't happy with.
+I was able to fit all needed software in the original 16 KB by removing obsolete routines like the format and GCR routine.
+But then I discovered there was a price to pay: the KCS Power Cartridge weren't able to handle the drive anymore,something I wasn't happy with.
 If the Power Cartridge used hard coded calls or jumps to the ROM of the 1541, other programs or cartridges could do that as well.

 The "floppy version" requires extra ROM anyway so I decided to go for it.
 But it depends on the type of 1541 how it is added.
 I installed 1541IDE in a brown 1541 and in a 1541-II.

 In the brown 1541 I piggybacked a socket on top of the second RAM and wired it in such a way that it could contain a 27256 EPROM (or equivalent EEPROM).
 I used the two original 2364 sockets for the IDE interface.